Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 New Mexico State Stats and Trends

-- The Aggies have yet to cover the spread this season when underdogs by 36 points or more.
+- This year, the Aggies are winless ATS when entering a game as an underdog of 36 points or more.

-- New Mexico State's games this season have gone over the total in five out of 10 opportunities (50%).
+- New Mexico State's games this year have eclipsed the over/under five times in 10 opportunities (50%).

-- The Aggies have turned the ball over 14 times this season, eight more turnovers than the Wildcats have forced (6).
+- This year the Aggies have turned the ball over 14 times, eight more than the Wildcats' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.